tonvyapp/tonvy-feedback/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: Suggest something new or improved for Tonvy
+about: Suggest something new or improved for tonvy
 title: ""
 labels: feature-request
 assignees: ""